srahamid1/LMD_PCM_Volc/aerosols/volcanic_ash_data/README.md

 This directory contains IR and visible volcanic ash data from various volcanoes.

 Files contain wavenumber, n, and k data.
 Wavenumber needs to be converted to wavelegnth for use with Mie code.
-See spreadsheet titled `Radiatively Active Ash` for conversions to wavelength as well as extra plots to visualize IR and visible data.
+See `Radiatively Active Ash.xlsx` for conversions to wavelength as well as extra plots to visualize IR and visible data.

 See also input files that begin with `optind` for examples on how to format text file to be used by Mie code.